No Me Quiero Ir de Aquí

-No Me Quiero Ir de Aquí was the first concert residency by Puerto Rican rapper and singer Bad Bunny in support of his sixth studio album Debí Tirar Más Fotos (2025).
+No Me Quiero Ir de Aquí was the first concert residency by Puerto Rican rapper and singer Bad Bunny in support of his seventh studio album Debí Tirar Más Fotos (2025).
 The residency ran from July 11, 2025 until September 20, 2025, and was composed of 31 concert dates held at the José Miguel Agrelot Coliseum in San Juan, the capital municipality of Puerto Rico.

 Background

 On December 26, 2024, Bad Bunny announced his sixth studio album, Debí Tirar Más Fotos, with a release date for January 5, 2025, the day before Three Kings Day, which is a national holiday in Puerto Rico.
-The album was immediately met with critical acclaim from fans and critics in less than a week for its themes, described as a "love letter" to Puerto Rico, blending traditional Puerto Rican folkloric music genres such as plena, jíbaro, bomba, and salsa music with reggaeton and house music.
+In less than a week upon its release, the album was immediately met with critical acclaim from fans and critics for its themes, described as a "love letter" to Puerto Rico, blending traditional Puerto Rican folkloric music genres such as plena, jíbaro, bomba, and salsa music with reggaeton and house music.
 In the early morning of January 12, 2025, two Monobloc chairs, similar to the ones that appear on the cover of the album, appeared atop of the stairs to the entrance of the José Miguel Agrelot Coliseum in San Juan, Puerto Rico, hinting the possibility of Bad Bunny performing at the venue.
 The following day, January 13, 2025, the singer released a video formally announcing his first residency to take place at the same venue where he has performed numerous times and broken ticket and attendance records.

-The name of the residency means I do not want to leave here in English, taken from a direct lyric from the outro to Bad Bunny's song "El Apagón", off his fifth studio album Un Verano Sin Ti (2022).
-This lyric is a reference to the growing number Puerto Ricans relocating to the United States due to high-living costs on the island as well as gentrification and the loss of cultural identity, which are themes that have been heavily explored by the artist in both Un Verano Sin Ti and Debí Tirar Más Fotos.
+No Me Quiero Ir de Aquí translates to "I do not want to leave here," a phrase from the outro of "El Apagón", found on his fifth studio album, Un Verano Sin Ti (2022).
+This lyric is a reference to the growing number Puerto Ricans relocating to the United States due to high-living costs on the island, gentrification, and the loss of cultural identity.
+Bad Bunny explores these challenging topics, which create a thematic through-line for both Un Verano Sin Ti and Debí Tirar Más Fotos.